Sathyaish/Auth0/Article/job-79972-edited.md

-The client application uses the open-source library [jjwt/jwtk](https://github.com/jwtk/jjwt) to make the Json Web Token (JWT).
+The client application uses the open-source library [jjwt/jwtk](https://github.com/jwtk/jjwt) to make the JSON Web Token (JWT).
 The JWT is then signed with the **application secret**.